YonatanE8/AlgoTrading/README.md

 That's it :-)

+## Installation Validation
+After we have installed the package, let's validate that everything works as expected.
+In the terminal, go to the project's root directory and run: `pytest`.
+Validate that all tests are passing.

 ## Getting Started
 The **recommended** place to start with is the **getting_started** jupyter-notebook, located at the **notebooks** directory, under the project's root directory.